zen-xu/ghostty/README.md

 packagers.
 You can find binary releases of nightly builds on the [Zig downloads page](https://ziglang.org/download/).

-With Zig installed, a binary can be built using `zig build`:
+With Zig and necessary dependencies installed, a binary can be built using `zig build`:

 ```shell-session
 $ zig build